TWIST BIOREGIONAL WORKSTREAM

 The Bioregional Working Group

 Launched in early 2026, TWIST Bioregional Working Group convenes members of our Ecosystem who are funding bioregional portfolios or building the infrastructure for place-based initiatives.
-Through learning series and shared resources, we are gaining a better understanding of how investors, communities, and ecosystems can evolve together.
+Through learning series and shared resources, we are exploring and gaining insights on how investors, communities, and ecosystems might support this work.